 - Try to fight feelings with evidence

-- Share your feelings with a trusted person
+- Share your feelings with a trusted person or a therapist

 - Try to reframe negative/self doubt thoughts